Hip Injury Therapy & Treatment

 A good physical therapist can not only identify movement pitfalls like these, but can also help in the healing of muscle strains in the groin.
 Manual therapy can help with fibrous and muscle tension, and exercise therapy by way of stretching and strengthening exercises can not only allow for healing of the muscle, but also help strengthen weaker body systems that may have contributed to the groin pull strain in the first place.

 Stride Strong Physical Therapy prides itself in its team of quality physical therapists.
 We have a dedication for movement analysis that very few clinics have.
 Rather than being trained to only treat painful areas, we know that we need to see the body system as a whole – that one weaker area can contribute to a strain in the other.
 Fortunately, exercise can be a very powerful remedy to dysfunctions – patients just need to be taught the right way to move.
-For your hip injury therapy let us teach how to move better, call us today and come visit us at one of our three Portland area clinics in clinics in Sellwood, Beaverton, and Hillsboro.
+For your hip injury therapy let us teach how to move better, call us today and come visit us at one of our Portland area clinics in clinics in Beaverton and Hillsboro.